Freelance positions at Living on the Cheap

 Can I get help with the skills required to run my site?

 Yes.
-We provide all our publishers with a detailed Quick Start guide, which tells you much of what you need to know.
+We provide all our editors with a detailed Quick Start guide, which tells you much of what you need to know.
 Our publishers have a Google email group and a Facebook group where they ask questions and share tips about how to make sites more successful.
 We also provide one-on-one help and coaching, in addition to our 60-day boot camp, in which we help you get a running start on your site.

 Do I need to live in the city where my site is based?

-We do require publishers to live in the cities where they publish.
+We do require editors to live in the cities where they publish.
 If you don’t live in the city, you won’t be able to publish the kind of insider information readers want, nor will you be able to market your site effectively.

 How will I know if my readership is growing?